Donate

 Status

-The Democratic Republic of the Congo (DRC) has signed but not yet ratified the Treaty on the Prohibition of Nuclear Weapons (TPNW).
+The Democratic Republic of the Congo (DRC) has signed and ratified the Treaty on the Prohibition of Nuclear Weapons (TPNW), and has been legally bound by it since 21 December 2022.

 Leonard She Okitundu, the then-minister of foreign affairs of the DRC, signs the TPNW in 2017.
 Photo: ICAN